 Project Coordinator, Meld Community

 Anne Louise is passionate about all things multicultural and community development.
-She has worked with international students in Victoria for almost three years, and joined Meld as a project coordinator in 2017 to work on the Melbourne International Student Conference.
-Originally from Norway, Anne Louise completed high school at a United World College in Swaziland, and is now completing her Honours in Psychology at the University of Melbourne.
-Besides university, Anne Louise is also the digital marketing coordinator at a global software company, and enjoys spending time either at a yoga studio or outdoors.
+She has worked with international students in Victoria for five years, and joined Meld as a project coordinator in 2017 to work on the Melbourne International Student Conference.
+Originally from Norway, Anne Louise completed high school at a United World College in Swaziland, and is now completing her Masters in clinical psychology at the University of Melbourne.
+Throughout her studies and work she has maintained a strong focus on encouraging inclusive leadership through building awareness around mental health, sexuality and culture.
+Outside of university, Anne Louise is active in Melbourne’s contemporary dance scene, and enjoys a good cup of tea with friends.

 Meghalee Bose is a writer first, an international student second.
 From representing her state at national science exhibitions to winning Best Speaker in national debates – her love of dabbling in multiple fields has led her to her current path: a double Bachelors in Creative Writing and Computer Science, a combination she hopes will uniquely equip her for the challenges of tomorrow’s working world.
 Similarly, her work experience spans the gamut – from interning with Study Melbourne to formulate an Victorian alumni engagement plan, to her current role in La Trobe University’s international department as a Business Services Administration Officer.
 She’s also involved with the La Trobe Student Theatre – having won a summer grant for her contributions as writer, director and actor.
 In her spare time, she works as an adjudicator with the Debater’s Association of Victoria, training younger kids in the art of argument.